AkaCurtis/kick-webhook/README.md

 - If you want this to run 24/7 you will need a vps!
 - YOU DO NOT NEED API ACCESS TO DO THIS!
 - There will be some updates for this as well!
 You're welcome to fork it to make it better!
+- Download this by going to Code -> Download Zip

 Preview
 ========================